DavidWells/davidwells.io-v1/content/blog/2019-07-12-respecting-do-not-track-with-analytics.md

 npm install analytics
 ```

-[**Analytics**](https://www.npmjs.com/package/analytics) is a lightweight, extendable analytics library designed to work with any third party analytics provider to track page views, custom events, & identify users.
+[**Analytics**](https://www.npmjs.com/package/analytics) is a lightweight, extendable analytics library designed to work with any third-party analytics provider to track page views, custom events, & identify users.

 Because it's pluggable, we can simply add the `analytics-plugin-do-not-track` plugin and all page views, events tracked, & identify calls will respect the users setting.
 They automatically `noOp` and do not call the remote analytics tool.